 Challenges associated with water quality, a changing climate, air quality, habitat diversity, and struggling rural communities exist worldwide.
 There are significant opportunities to positively impact social, economic, and environmental goals through renewable energy, development of more sustainable urban infrastructure, and reconnection of the farm with the community, but a knowledgeable workforce is needed to address such complex issues and implement change.

-The sustainability science major at Iowa offers an academically rigorous, interdisciplinary curriculum with course work focusing on the environment, analytical skills, and communication.
-The program offers relevant real-world experiences such as study abroad, undergraduate research, and community outreach.
+The sustainability science major offers an academically rigorous, interdisciplinary curriculum focusing on the environment, analytical skills, and communication, along with relevant real-world experiences such as study abroad, undergraduate research, and community outreach.

 Sustainability science graduates will be trained to:

 - Understand the complex processes that connect humans to natural systems

 - Analyze the potential impact of decisions, given competing information, perceptions, and goals